The Galaxy Stellar Mass-SFR-Size Relation in EAGLE, TNG100, and Observations: Simulation data

 \section{Simulation data}

 For the numerical simulations, we adopt the same three redshift bins as in observations and select snapshots from both EAGLE \citep {Schaye2015, EAGLE-DR} and TNG100 \citep{Genel_2018MNRAS_TNG_SizeEvo, Nelson18_TNGcolor, Pillepich_et_al.(2018b), Springel_et_al.(2018), Marinacci18_TNGmagnetic, Naiman_et_al.(2018)} within these redshift ranges.
 Galaxies identified in the corresponding snapshots constitute the simulation samples to compare to the observational datasets.
-We then give a brief summary to the EAGLE and TNG100 simulations in Section \ref{sec:EAGLE} and \ref{sec:TNG}, respectively.
+While we acknowledge the importance of quiescent populations, we have excluded galaxies with zero-SFR (in both simulations and observations) from the current analysis because our primary focus is the scaling relations and physical trends specific to galaxies in and around the star-forming main sequence.
+In practice, for both the observational and simulation samples, we only select galaxies with $-2 \leqslant \log(\mathrm{SFR}/[\rm M_{\odot}/yr]) \leqslant 3$.
+Below, we give a brief summary to the EAGLE and TNG100 simulations in Section \ref{sec:EAGLE} and \ref{sec:TNG}, respectively.